 The terms ‘band’, ‘clan’ and ‘moiety’ are usually used by anthropologists and are less practical for teaching.

-While 'traditional owners' (often abbreviated as 'TO') emphasises the connection to land, 'traditional custodians' expresses better the concept that Aboriginal people don't own the land, but it owns them.
+While 'traditional owners' (often abbreviated as 'TO') emphasises the connection to land, 'traditional custodians' expresses better the concept that First Nations peoples don't own the land, but it owns them.
 The words are often capitalised.
-Consider using 'Sovereign people', as 'owner' is a Western concept.
+Consider using 'Sovereign peoples', as 'owner' is a Western concept.

 Senior lore person

 |First Nations peoples did not, and do not have chiefs, kings or queens.
 These were colonial labels used to raise up individuals for the authorities to deal with and to simplify the complex First Nations societal structures.
 These labels usually included an element of mockery.|

-'Elders' are men and women that Aboriginal communities respect for their wisdom and knowledge of culture, particularly lore.
+'Elders' are men and women that First Nations communities respect for their wisdom and knowledge of culture, particularly lore.
 Male and female Elders, who have higher levels of knowledge, maintain social order according to traditional lore.
 You can also use 'senior lore person' or 'senior dance person' to be more specific about their area of expertise.
 Check with the community if this is appropriate.

 The word ‘Elders’ should be written with a capital letter as a mark of respect.